 On-line voting will take place during the voting period (see main AGM webpage).

-To help members evaluate candidates, each candidate is asked to provide a statement with information about themselves, and answers to three questions:
+To help members evaluate candidates, each candidate is asked to provide a statement with information about themselves, and answers to two questions:

-Candidates are encouraged to include or link to biographies, position statements on issues, or other relevant information.
+Candidates are encouraged to include or link to biographies or other relevant information.
 While providing this information is not mandatory for candidates, it is encouraged as it will contribute to a successful campaign.

 The candidate information is posted on the AGM site by the start of the voting period.
 Once the voting period begins, candidate information may be not be altered unless approved by the AGM Chair.
 Statements may be re-formatted by the AGM chair to a consistent form for publication.
 Candidates are listed on the ballot in a random order for each voter.

-The AGM newsgroup is open for the duration of the election period for general discussion by all candidates and members.
+The AGM discussion group is open for the duration of the election period for general discussion by all candidates and members.

 Candidates may be asked to participate in a “Meet the Candidates” event to make themselves available to members and to answer questions.
 The Nomination Committee may speak with candidates to form recommendations on which candidates would best fit the composition of the board.
 It is strongly recommended that candidates make themselves known to the Nomination Committee as early as possible.